lorenzodee/domain-objects-in-mvc/README.md

 You might think that it would be necessary to either add a setter method (`setId`) to the entity class.
 Or, in the controller class, add code that would retrieve the existing entity by ID, and manually merge the entities.
 These two approaches will work. **But there's an easier way!**

 We use a `@ModelAttribute` method in the controller.
-Spring MVC will invoked this method *prior* to the mapped request handler.
+Spring MVC will invoke this method *prior* to the mapped request handler.
 This is a convenient way to retrieve the existing entity, and Spring will bind the request parameters to it.
 The revised controller code would look something like:

 ```java
 @Controller